duckietown/docs-AIDO/book/AIDO/10_motivation/35_embodied_tasks.md

 There are three main parts in our system with which the participants will interact:

 1. The **physical Duckietown platform** ([](#fig:duckietown_nice)): miniature vision-based vehicles and cities in which the vehicles drive.
-This is an inexpensive setup (\$100/robot).
+This is an inexpensive setup.
 The robot hardware and environment are rigorously specified, which makes the development extremely repeatable (For an example of this see ["Duckietown specifications"](http://docs.duckietown.org/opmanual_duckietown/out/duckietown_specs.html).

 2. A **cloud simulation** and training environment, which allows to test in simulation before trying on the real robots.